Xi Jinping's southern tour: Schedule

 During his visit and meetings, Xi Jinping repeatedly emphasized the need to adhere to the correct direction of reform and opening up.

 Media reports

+The overarching theme of the trip was to call for further economic reform and a strengthened military.
+Xi visited the statue of Deng Xiaoping and his trip was described as following in the footsteps of Deng's own southern trip in 1992, which provided the impetus for further economic reforms in China after conservative party leaders stalled many of Deng's reforms in the aftermath of the 1989 Tiananmen Square protests and massacre.
+On his trip, Xi consistently alluded to his signature slogan, the "Chinese Dream".
+"This dream can be said to be the dream of a strong nation.
+And for the military, it is a dream of a strong military," Xi told sailors.
+Xi's trip was significant in that he departed from the established convention of Chinese leaders' travel routines in multiple ways.
+Rather than dining out, Xi and his entourage ate regular hotel buffet.
+He travelled in a large van with his colleagues rather than a fleet of limousines, and did not restrict traffic on the parts of the highway he travelled.

-During this southern tour, Chinese official media focused on promoting Xi Jinping’s approachable image, such as eating with ordinary soldiers in the army, getting close to citizens in Guangzhou, and having only a few police cars escorting him without harassing the public.
-During and shortly after Xi Jinping’s southern tour, mainland news websites such as Tencent News displayed reports about Chongqing, including the exoneration of Chongqing police, Wang Lijun’s record during his time in Chongqing, and an interview with Wen Qiang’s son, on their homepages.
+During this southern tour, Chinese official media focused on promoting Xi Jinping's approachable image, such as eating with ordinary soldiers in the army, getting close to citizens in Guangzhou, and having only a few police cars escorting him without harassing the public.
+During and shortly after Xi Jinping's southern tour, mainland news websites such as Tencent News displayed reports about Chongqing, including the exoneration of Chongqing police, Wang Lijun's record during his time in Chongqing, and an interview with Wen Qiang's son, on their homepages.